abhishekprasad3093/dynamic-from-bulder/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Dynamic Form Builder (Angular + NgRx)

+This project is a dynamic form builder built using Angular.
+The goal was to make it easy for users to build custom forms through a drag-and-drop interface, preview them, and even allow others to fill them out — all without touching any code.

+I’ve added role-based access, so Admins can create/edit templates while normal Users can just fill out forms.
+The app saves templates and submissions locally (for now), but the structure allows for easy backend integration.